deadlyvipers/dojo_rules/introduction.md

 Hello!
-I'm learning Git with Code School
+I'm learning Git with Code SchoOl

+My favorite path on Code School is JavaScript!